-The Lane Service District economy
+The Lane County economy

-Lane serves a region referred to as the Lane Service District in Oregon.5 Since the college was first established, it has been serving the Lane Service District by enhancing the workforce, providing local residents with easy access to higher education opportunities, and preparing students for highly-skilled, technical professions.
-Table 1.3 summarizes the breakdown of the regional economy by major industrial sector ordered by total income, with details on labor and non-labor income.
+Since the college was first established, Lane has been serving Lane County by enhancing the workforce, providing local residents with easy access to higher education opportunities, and preparing students for highly-skilled, technical professions.
+Table 1.3 summarizes the breakdown of the county economy by major industrial sector ordered by total income, with details on labor and nonlabor income.
 Labor income refers to wages, salaries, and proprietors' income.
-Non-labor income refers to profits, rents, and
+Non-labor income refers to profits, rents, and other forms of investment income.
+Together, labor and non-labor income comprise the county's total income, which can also be considered as the county's gross regional product (GRP).